MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/progress-indicators.md

 ---
-title: "Working with progress indicators"
+title: "Working with tvOS progress indicators in Xamarin"
-description: "This article covers designing and working with progress indicators inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: 582B6D0C-1F16-4299-A9A6-5651E76009FE ms.technology: xamarin-ios
+description: "This document describes how to work with progress indicators in a tvOS app built with Xamarin.
+It discusses both progress bars and activity indicators." ms.prod: xamarin ms.assetid: 582B6D0C-1F16-4299-A9A6-5651E76009FE ms.technology: xamarin-ios